wilsonsfh/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

+### Generate Task Status Report : `report`

+Shows a summary of all tasks and their completion statuses.

+Format: `report`

+Example output:

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._